The NFTS Welcomes American Students

 You should receive your first disbursement within 4 weeks of arriving in the UK and enrolling on your course.
 The value you are going to receive and the disbursements dates are shown on the Disbursement Notification Letter sent to you via email and post when we originate your loan.

-Your money will be paid in three equal installments, which are disbursed at the beginning of each term.
+Your money will be paid in two equal installments.
 All disbursements are subject to the following conditions:

 - You are making Satisfactory Academic Progress